andijakl/raspberry-pi-public-transport/README.md

 $ python monitor.py -k <API-key> <rbl-1> <rbl-2>
 ```

 If valid real time data can be retrieved, the real-time countdown is shown in green.
+It is recommended to supply two RBL IDs; each RBL will get one line in the two-line LCD panel.
+However, the script also works if only one RBL ID is supplied.

+By default, the script shows the next two departure countdowns for each RBL.
+In case there is currently no available countdown for the line, the script will show 'N/A'.

 If there was an error retrieving data from the web service, the display will turn red to inform you the visible data is a bit older.
 After the second failed attempt in a row, the display shows the exception message on the display so that you know if it is a network or service issue.

-The refresh rate can be configured in the script.
-By default it is set to 20 seconds.
-For the first twenty consecutive errors, the retry time is halved (= 10 seconds) to resolve the issue more quickly in case of a temporary network or service issue.
+The refresh rate can be configured in the script or as optional parameter (-t <seconds>).
+By default it is set to 10 seconds.
+For the first twenty consecutive errors, the retry time is halved (= 5 seconds) to resolve the issue more quickly in case of a temporary network or service issue.

+To issue a refresh immediately, press the DOWN button on the LCD pad for one second.
+The screen will briefly turn yellow to let you know the command was registered.

 ## Exiting the app

-Exit the running app by pressing and holding select button on the keypad of the Adafruit LCD board (left most) for up to 10 secs.
+Exit the running app by pressing and holding the SELECT button (left most) on the keypad of the Adafruit LCD board for one second.
 The display will be turned off and the script exits.

 ## Autostart the app